 Community Outcome Level of service Performance measures (KPI) Current performance (2020) Performance Target Years 1 - 3 (2021 - 2024) Performance Target Years 4 - 10 (2025 - 2031) resolution of the fault or interruption.
 (12 hours) c) attendance for non- urgent call-outs: from the time that the local authority receives notification to the time that service personnel reach the site (24 hours), and d) resolution of non- urgent call-outs: from the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption (72 hours).
-Sustainably Managed Council supplied Maintenance of the reticulation network: Not measured Council does not intend to Council does not intend to Environment water is reliable The percentage of real water loss from the local authority's networked reticulation system (including a description of the methodology used to calculate this).
+Sustainably Council Maintenance of the Not measured Council does not Council does not Managed supplied reticulation network: intend to intend to Environment water is reliable The percentage of real water loss from the local authority's networked reticulation system (including a description of the methodology used to calculate this).
 Monitored in a number of ways including; telemetry, water meters, repair program, mains replacements and pressure management.
 This is in context with the Benchloss NZ Manual. measure this as it will impose an unreasonable cost. measure this as it will impose an unreasonable cost.
 Sustainably Managed Environment Demand management: The average consumption of drinking water per day per resident within the territorial authority district.
 Not measured.
 Council does not have the equipment to measure average consumption hence a new three yearly measurement was not performed in 2019/20.
-Most recent measurement was 2016/2017: 7 Winter 2531 per The average water consumption per person per day is < 500l/day The average water consumption per person per day is < 500I/day Resilient Customers Customer satisfaction: head, Summer 480I per head a) 5 Expressed per Expressed per Resilient Communities are generally satisfied with the Council supplied water The total number of complaints received by the local authority about any of the following: a) Drinking water clarity b) Drinking water a) 5 b) 3 c) 0 d) 15 e) 15 f) 7 Total number of complaints = 1000 connections to the local authority's networked reticulation system: 1000 connections to the local authority's networked reticulation system: water b) Drinking water taste c) Drinking water odour d) Drinking water pressure or flow 45 Complaints per 1000 connections = 16 (2755 connections) 25 per 1000 connections 25 per 1000 connections
+The average water consumption per person per day is < 500I/day The average water consumption per person per day is < 500I/day Most recent measurement was 2016/2017: 7 Winter 253I per head, Summer 480I per head Resilient Customers Customer satisfaction: a) 5 Expressed per Expressed per Communities are generally The total number of b) 3 c) 0 1000 connections to the local 1000 connections to the local generally satisfied complaints received by the local authority about c) 0 d) 15 authority's authority's with the any of the following: e) 15 networked networked Council a) Drinking water f) 7 reticulation reticulation supplied clarity system: system: water b) Drinking water Total number of complaints = taste 45 Complaints per 1000 25 per 1000 25 per 1000 c) Drinking waterodourd) Drinking water connections = 16 (2755 connections) connections connections c) Drinking water odour connections = 16 (2755

 Community Outcome Level of service Performance measures (KPI) Current performance (2020) Performance Target Years 1 - 3 (2021 - 2024) Performance Target Years 4 - 10 (2025 - 2031)

-e) Continuity of
+e) Continuity of supply, and

-supply, and

 f) The local

-authority's

-response to any
+authority's response to any ,

 of these issues.

 Expressed per 1000

 connections to the local

 authority's networked

 reticulation system.